whalehub/awesome-stars/README.md

 - [docker/cli](https://github.com/docker/cli) - The Docker CLI
 - [docker/swarmkit](https://github.com/docker/swarmkit) - A toolkit for orchestrating distributed systems at any scale.
 It includes primitives for node discovery, raft-based consensus, task scheduling and more.
 - [moby/libnetwork](https://github.com/moby/libnetwork) - networking for containers
-- [docker/engine](https://github.com/docker/engine) - docker engine release repository fork of moby
+- [docker/engine](https://github.com/docker/engine) - This repository is no longer in use.
+Starting with Docker Engine 20.10, active development, releases, and release-branches can now be found in the upstream https://github.com/moby/moby repository
 - [ElrondNetwork/elrond-go](https://github.com/ElrondNetwork/elrond-go) - ⚡ Elrond-GO: The official implementation of the Elrond protocol, written in golang.
 - [imgproxy/imgproxy](https://github.com/imgproxy/imgproxy) - Fast and secure standalone server for resizing and converting remote images
 - [cnkedao/quicbench](https://github.com/cnkedao/quicbench) - A gquic bench tool base on quic-go